ibmppl/ibmppl/docs/gShell/gShell_multuser.md

 The gShell multiuser service consists of three critical parts:

-  - gShellSuperMgr -- the demon code oversees the concurrent graph stores, coordindating the graph share between users
+  - gShellSuperMgr -- the demon code oversees the concurrently opened graph stores, coordindating the graph sharing between users
-  - gShellClient -- the client code used by each users, likely hidden by a webpage or GUI
+  - gShellClient -- the client code used by each users, which can be embedded into a webpage or GUI on the client side
   - gShell (hidden) -- the gShell engine for manageing graphs from a specific graph store

-Baseically, gShellSuperMgr will listen to any request from any gShellClient.
+Basically, gShellSuperMgr will listen to any request from any gShellClient.
 If the request is regarding user management or resource sharing, gShellSuperMgr will start a gShell service internally for the corresponding store, if not started already.
-The supermanager also kicked out inactive users, or even clean up the storage.
+The supermanager also removes inactive users, or even cleans up the storage.
 If the request from the client is a regular gShell command (see [gShellv2 tutorial](gShellv2_APIs.md)), then the supermgr will notify the client to forward this request to a specific gShell store service.
 This process is hidden to users.
 So, from the users's